carlacupcake/hashin_shtrikman_mp/paper/markdown/paper.md

 the results of the genetic algorithm with the convergence plot, an example of which is included in \autoref{fig:convg}.

-*Notes on genetic algorithms* Genetic algorithms are great for exploring promising parts of the design space, and since the end goal is to choose composite constituents from a set of discrete choices (materials in the MP database), no further refinement with a gradient-based optimization method is needed.
+*Notes on genetic algorithms:* Genetic algorithms are great for exploring promising parts of the design space, and since the end goal is to choose composite constituents from a set of discrete choices (materials in the MP database), no further refinement with a gradient-based optimization method is needed.